vmware-tanzu/velero/site/content/docs/main/contributions/ibm-config.md

     aws_secret_access_key=<SECRET_ACCESS_KEY>
     ```

-    where the access key id and secret are the values that we got above.
+    Where the access key id and secret are the values that you got above.

 ## Install and start Velero